 This 19th-century basilica, also known as the Basilica of the Sacred Heart of Paris, perched on Montmartre Hill, is one of the most stunning landmarks of Paris.

 The church was built in the 19th century by the French government after the defeat by the Prussian army following the Franco-Prussian war.
-Generous donations of the Parisians fully sponsored it.
+Generous donations from the Parisians entirely sponsored it.
 Sacre Coeur was designed by the artist Paul Abadie in a romano-byzantine architectural style, with large domes being its main feature.

 Today, Sacre Coeur is the second-highest point in the city, boasting some spectacular vistas over Paris stretching for many kilometers.
 The church is roman-catholic, and it is the most visited church in Paris after Notre Dame.

 The best time to visit the basilica is early in the morning or late afternoon.
-At these times, the church is less busy, and if you’re planning to take photos, the light will be less harsh than during the day.
+It is less busy at these times, and if you’re planning to take photos, the light will be less harsh than during the day.
 There are no entrance fees to go inside the church, but it’s an active place of worship, so be respectful to others praying inside.
 If you want to go up to the top for even better views, it costs 5 euros.

 The basilica is surrounded by a lovely park with benches where you can take a break and relax.
 The closest metro station to Sacre Coeur is Anvers on line 2.